abizovnuralem/go2_omniverse/README.md

 ## Easy start

-For you onvenience I wrote two launche files: run_orbit.sh and build_and_run_orbit.sh
+For you convenience I wrote two launche files: run_orbit.sh and build_and_run_orbit.sh

 ## Development